-(1) Does not report directly to the LUK Board, but it establishes the group underwriting strategy in which LUK is an active and significant participant.

-(2) Does not report directly to the LUK Board but it provides services and investment reports to the LUK Board.
+(1) does not report directly to the LUK Board, but it establishes the group underwriting strategy in which LUK is an active and significant participant (2) does not report directly to the LUK Board but it provides services and investment reports to the LUK Board

 The Board carries out its duties in accordance with the Companies Act 2006, other relevant legislation, the company's memorandum and articles of association, resolutions of the Company and the general common law.
 The Board has established Audit, Executive Management and Remuneration Committees.
-There is also a Group Investment Committee which provides reports to the LUK Board and a Group Underwriting and Underwriting Risk Committee which, although does not report directly to the LUK Board, establishes the group underwriting strategy in which LUK is an active and significant participant.
+There is also a Group Investment Committee which provides reports to the LUK Board a Group Underwriting and Underwriting Risk Committee which, although does not report directly to the LUK Board, establishes the group underwriting strategy in which LUK is an active and significant participant and a Group ESG Committee which provides reports to the LUK Board via the Group CRO's quarterly reporting.
 Each of the Committees has written Terms of Reference, which are reviewed regularly.
 The Schedule of LUK Board Reserved Matters and Terms of Reference of the LUK Board Committees can be found on the Group's website at: Lancashire Insurance Company (UK) Limited.
 The Terms of Reference of the relevant Group committees are on the Group's website at: Board Committees - Lancashire Group.
 The Committees are generally scheduled to meet quarterly, although additional meetings and information updates are arranged as business requirements dictate.
-The composition of the LUK Committees is detailed in Appendix 2 and the composition of the Group Committees as at 31 December 2019 was as set out in the tables on pages 50 to 51 of the Group's 2019 Annual Report and Accounts for 31 December 2019: Investors - Lancashire Group.
+The composition of the LUK Committees is detailed in Appendix 2 and the composition of the Group Committees as at 31 December 2022 can be found from page 72 of the Group's 2022 Annual Report and Accounts for 31 December 2022: Investors - Lancashire Group.